Lank891/pf2e-kingmaker-tools/README.md

 - Macro for Sense Direction.
 - Some custom buildings.
 - Activity item bonuses from buildings are calculated from all cities, not only active city + capital.
-- Fame is now Crisis Points.
+- Fame is now Crisis Points and is generated on critical failures instead of on critical successes.

 ## Licensing